Henry Dickerson

-Henry Dickerson (born November 27, 1951) is a retired American basketball player and current college basketball coach.
+Henry Dickerson (November 27, 1951 – August 10, 2023) was an American professional basketball player and college basketball coach.
 He was the head coach of the men's basketball team at North Carolina Central University from 2004 to 2009.
 He led the Eagles through their first two seasons of NCAA Division I competition in 2007–09.
 He was born in Beckley, West Virginia.